All You Need to Know to Plan Your Best Beach Vacation

 Best Beaches for Families

 Get ready to bury dad in the sand, build the world’s best sandcastle and perfect that doggie paddle on the sunny shores of Lake Erie, Lake Huron and Lake St. Clair.
 Take your little dinosaur fan to Rock Point for fossil hunting or your railway-obsessed toddler to Port Stanley for its train attractions like the Port Stanley Terminal Rail.
 Build sandcastles at Long Point with its shallow sandbars, or at the Pinery with its miles of sand dunes.
-Climb the lighthouse at Port Burwell or head to Canatara Park for its nearby kid-friendly activities like the Animal Farm, BMX bike track, mini train, and Stones ‘N Bones Museum.
+Climb the lighthouse at Port Burwell, play volleyball at Colchester Beach or head to Canatara Park for its nearby kid-friendly activities like the Animal Farm, BMX bike track, mini train, and Stones ‘N Bones Museum.

 Best Beaches for Water Lovers